-Six years ago, going online created major advantages – and often record program enrollments -- for non-profit public universities.
-Those days are over.
-Now, demand for online programs in the U.S. is being met by more than 1,000 degree-granting institutions, creating a saturation point for supply and transitioning online degree programs into more of a defensive strategy than a growth opportunity for schools.
+Several years ago, going online created major advantages—and often record program enrollments—for non-profit public universities.
+Today, demand for online programs in the U.S. is being met by more than 1,600 degree-granting institutions, creating a saturation point for supply and transitioning online degree programs into more of a defensive strategy than a growth opportunity for schools.

-The initial surge in enrollments and revenue that rewarded early movers came from a pent-up demand for higher education among working adults in corporations, public schools and healthcare facilities.
-At the time, these people had only a few online providers to choose from, predominately expensive for-profit, proprietary schools.
+The initial surge in enrollments and revenue that rewarded early movers came from a pent-up demand for higher education among working adults in corporations, public school systems and healthcare organizations.
+At the time, these students had only a few online providers to choose from, predominately expensive for-profit schools.

-Some non-profit universities recognized the inevitable role of technology in the delivery of instruction.
-These state schools put high-demand degree programs online and quickly grew their enrollment by as much as a third.
+Some non-profit universities recognized the inevitable role technology would play in the delivery of instruction.
+These state schools put high-demand degree programs online and quickly grew their enrollment.
 They have generally continued to expand their base of online students.

-Meanwhile, half of the other schools experienced declines in overall enrollment.
-Many others find it increasingly difficult to grow enrollments in the current environment.
-To catch up after years of standing firm in the outdated status quo, universities by the hundreds are launching online programs.
+To catch up after years of standing firm in the outdated status quo, universities by the hundreds have been launching online programs.
 What these new entrants have discovered is that when a school in another region puts programs online, they instantly become available in the homes of every family in their service area.
-It’s a new playing field, where all online providers – regardless of geographic location – can compete locally for students.
+It's a new playing field, where all online providers – regardless of geographic location – can compete locally for students.
 Whether a new online entrant intends to or not, it attacks the base of local institutions everywhere.

-Success today requires an investment in intelligently designed marketing to find the right prospects for a particular program.
-The winners going forward will be schools that back their high-quality yet affordable programs with the most marketing dollars and the greatest marketing creativity.
+Success today requires an investment in intelligently designed programs geared to the needs and expectations of working adults as well as highly integrated, data-driven marketing to find the right prospects for a particular program.
+The winners going forward will be schools that create competitive, affordable programs and back those programs with the right marketing investment, creativity and a a high-quality student experience.